Is L&D the emerging power centre at growth-obsessed organisations?

 SHARE THIS BLOG

-In a study done in 2019 by LinkedIn, 94% of employees said that they would stay with an organisation that contributed to their knowledge of the business and their own roles.
+In a study done in 2019 by LinkedIn, 94% of employees said that they would stay with an organization that contributed to their knowledge of the business and their own roles.

 Building a learning culture is critical for the success of every organization.
 In studies conducted over the years, one fact came out loud and clear.
 People prefer working in environments where they learn constantly.
 It is also established that the longer productive people stay with an organization, the better they understand its business and the greater their contributions are.